To prevent the spread of COVID-19, you may be required to self-isolate or self-quarantine for 14 days.

 - you have tested positive for COVID-19

-During the 14 days you must stay at home (or your hotel room if you have arrived from overseas) and not leave unless you need to seek urgent medical care.
+During the 14 days you must stay at home (or in your hotel room if required) and not leave unless you need to seek urgent medical care.

 For full details on self-isolation read the following advice from SA Health.

 If you are directed by a health professional or law enforcement agency to quarantine for 14 days, you must do so.

 A $1,000 on-the-spot fine can be issued to anyone breaching self-quarantine requirements.

 SA Health and SA Police are working together to monitor people who should be in quarantine and fines may be issued to people who breach these directives.